 It’s finally happening.
 Google is sunsetting Universal Analytics and replacing it with Google Analytics 4 (GA4) on July 1, 2023.
-While you have more than a year to prepare for the switch, we recommend getting started as soon as possible.
+While you still have several months before the switch, we recommend getting started as soon as possible.

 GA4 brings about a whole host of benefits that make it easier than ever to track the user journey.